-Today we are going to see some interesting topic, You can say an Important Protocol to remember
+We are going to see some interesting topics, You can say an important Protocol to remember.

 SPANNING TREE PROTOCOL: